During this time of unrest, the Journalism and Media Studies Department offered a statement in support of journalists and a free press.

 At the completion of the Journalism major, the digital journalist should be able to:

-- Demonstrate an ability to gather evidence-based and authentic information from reliable sources.
+- Gather evidence-based and authentic information from reliable interview sources.

-- Demonstrate an ability to evaluate the accuracy and reliability of sources, data and other evidence.
+- Evaluate the accuracy and reliability of documents, data and other evidence.

 - Possible Careers